Reconstructing a Heavy Neutral Lepton at the LHC: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Mikael Chala and Jos\'e Santiago for discussions.
-This work has been supported by the Spanish Ministry of Science, Innovation and Universities MICIU/AEI/ 10.13039/501100011033/ (grants PID2022-14044NB-C21 and PID2022-139466NB-C22) and by Junta de Andaluc{\'\i}a (FQM 101).
+We would like to thank Mikael Chala, David Mu\~noz, Adri\'an Rubio and Jos\'e Santiago for discussions.
+This work has been supported by the Spanish Ministry of Science, Innovation and Universities MICIU/AEI/ 10.13039/501100011033/ (grants PID2022-14044NB-C21 and PID2022-139466NB-C22), by Junta de Andaluc{\'\i}a (FQM 101) and by Uni\'on Europea-NextGenerationEU (grants $\mathrm{AST22\_6.5}$ and $\mathrm{AST22\_8.4}$).